Dowry cake

 Marry girl cake or dowry cake is a traditional Chinese cake that was once a ceremonial cake used as a wedding gift in the traditional Chinese wedding ceremony, hence the name.
 Today, this cake is known more as a classic Chinese pastry rather than a wedding gift because it has lost most of its original significance due to cultural change.
 It can be found in Hong Kong and in some Chinatowns overseas.

 Production

 The cake is essentially a lightly sweetened sponge cake that may take any number of shapes or appearances.
 It is considered large compared to the size of most pastries.
 The internal base of the cake may consist of lotus seed paste.

-Meaning

-Marry girl cake is a traditional wedding gift which is originally from Guangdong.
-According to tradition, the giving of wedding cakes by the bridegroom shows that he is respectful and takes his vows seriously.
-The bridegroom sends marry girl cakes to the bride and her family after the engagement.
-This "remittance of the big gifts" gwo daai lai (過大禮, ") seals the engagement.
-The bride's family will then give them to their relatives to share the happiness and tell them that the wedding is approaching.
-The cakes are given in packs of four, six or eight pieces, because even numbers in general, and those numbers in particular, are deemed to be auspicious.